 }

-An anonymous inner class is a subclass or implementation of an interface that is defined and instantiated in a single statement.
+An anonymous inner class is a one-off class that is defined and instantiated in a single statement.
+It's commonly used to implement interfaces or extend classes inline without creating a named class.

 interface Greeting {